Ego Is The Enemy is a fantastic book to read if you want to learn the folly of letting your ego get the better of you.

 Who should read Ego Is The Enemy?

-I recommend everyone reads this book.
-It’s not Holiday’s best work, I think The Obstacle Is The Way and Conspiracy are better, with the latter a fascinating story, but there are real lessons to be learned from reading this book.
+I recommend everyone reads Ego Is The Enemy.
+While it’s not as good as some of the other Ryan Holiday books, I think The Obstacle Is The Way and Conspiracy are better, with the latter a fascinating story, there are real lessons to be learned from reading this book.

 Anyone that holds a position of power, or who aspires to do so, should take notes from this book.